 • Laboratory Information Systems (LIS)

-Impact: This ensures a unified ecosystem where all departments have access to consistent and up-to-date patient information.
+Impact: It creates a unified ecosystem where all departments can access consistent updated patient information.

-Impact: These measures protect sensitive patient data and maintain regulatory compliance.
+Impact: These measures will protect sensitive patient data and maintain regulatory compliance.

-Healthcare providers are increasingly relying on mobile devices.
-PMIS are adapting by offering mobile-compatible platforms that allow:
+Healthcare suppliers are increasingly relying on mobile devices more than before.
+PMIS are thus developing mobile-compatible platforms that will permit:

-• Quick access to patient data from smartphones or tablets.
+• Swift access to patient data from smartphones or tablets.

 • Easy communication between staff on the move.